GaijinEntertainment/daScript/doc/source/stdlib/templates.rst

 .. include:: detail/templates.rst

-The templates exposes collection of template-like routines for daScript.
+The templates exposes collection of template-like routines for Daslang.

 All functions and symbols are in "templates" module, use require to get access to it. ::